 Customize build environments

-You can bring your own build environments to use with AWS CodeBuild, such as for the Microsoft .NET Framework.
+You can bring your own build environments to use with Amazon CodeBuild, such as for the Microsoft .NET Framework.
 You can package the runtime and tools for your build into a Docker image and upload it to a public Docker Hub repository or Amazon EC2 Container Registry (Amazon ECR).
 When you create a new build project, you can specify the location of your Docker image, and CodeBuild will pull the image and use it as the build project configuration.

 Specify build commands

-You can define the specific commands that you want AWS CodeBuild to perform, such as installing build tool packages, running unit tests, and packaging your code.
+You can define the specific commands that you want Amazon CodeBuild to perform, such as installing build tool packages, running unit tests, and packaging your code.
 The build specification is a YAML file that lets you choose the commands to run at each phase of the build and other settings.
 CodeBuild helps you get started quickly with sample build specification files for common scenarios, such as builds using Apache Maven, Gradle, or npm.

 See build specification sample files here.

 Select compute type